 With your waste stream audit conducted, you need to outline the goals of your waste management plan.
 Morris county property owners develop waste management plans for numerous reasons.
 By outlining your specific goals, you can best develop a waste management plan that meets your criteria.
 Create small, feasible objectives to easily develop your plan.
 For example, you can set specific deadlines on certain steps of your plan.
 At the same time, you can create a number of sustainability goals, such as prioritizing recycling.
-If you are prioritizing the cost of your waste management plan, plan a workable budget based on your needs.
-In order to develop a Morris County waste management plan, you need to establish your waste management goals.

 Set Waste Reduction Targets